-M. Prohibited Lighting.
+N. Prohibited Lighting.

 - Flashing Lights.
 Lights that flash, move, rotate, blink, flicker, vary in intensity, or color, or use intermittent electrical pulses are prohibited.
 Such techniques used for signs that are internal to a building and located behind windows are exempt from this requirement. - 2.
 Floodlights.
-Floodlights, spotlights, or any other similar lighting shall not be used to illuminate buildings or other site features unless approved as an integral architectural element on the site plan or as a permitted temporary use (such as spotlights for grand openings or celebrations).
-Accent lighting shall not be considered floodlights. - Tube Lighting.
+Floodlights, spotlights, or any other similar lighting shall not be used to illuminate buildings or other site features unless approved as an integral architectural element on the site plan.

+- 3. Tube Lighting.
 Tube lighting in the form of neon or rope lighting is prohibited on building exteriors and along façade trims where it defines a window, door, or elevation.
-The utilization of tube lighting behind windows is exempt.

-4. Traffic Control.
+The utilization of tube lighting behind windows is exempt. - 4.
+Traffic Control.
 Lighting that is similar to or could be confused as being a traffic control device are prohibited.